Sulfur: Isotopes

-It has been found that the proportion of the two most abundant sulfur isotopes ^{32}S and ^{34}S varies in different samples by a surprising large amount.
+It has been found that the proportion of the two most abundant sulfur isotopes ^{32}S and ^{34}S varies in different samples by a surprisingly large amount.
 Determination of the isotope ratio (δ^{34}S) in the samples indicates their chemical history, and with support of other methods, it allows to age-date the samples, estimate temperature of equilibrium between ore and water, determine pH and oxygen fugacity, identify the activity of sulfate-reducing bacteria in the time of formation of the sample, or suggest the main sources of sulfur in ecosystems.
 However, there are ongoing discussions over the real reason for the δ^{34}S shifts, biological activity or postdeposit alteration.

 For example, when sulfide minerals are precipitated, isotopic equilibration between solid and liquid may cause small differences in the δ^{34}S values of co-genetic minerals.
 The differences between minerals can be used to estimate the temperature of equilibration.
 The δ^{13}C and δ^{34}S of coexisting carbonate minerals and sulfides can be used to determine the pH and oxygen fugacity of the ore-bearing fluid during ore formation.

 Scientists measure the sulfur isotopes of minerals in rocks and sediments to study the redox conditions in past oceans.
 Sulfate-reducing bacteria in marine sediment fractionate sulfur isotopes as they take in sulfate and produce sulfide.
 Prior to the 2010s, it was thought that sulfate reduction could fractionate sulfur isotopes up to 46 permil and fractionation larger than 46 permil recorded in sediments must be due to disproportionation of sulfur compounds in the sediment.
 This view has changed since the 2010s as experiments showed that sulfate-reducing bacteria can fractionate to 66 permil.
 As substrates for disproportionation are limited by the product of sulfate reduction, the isotopic effect of disproportionation should be less than 16 permil in most sedimentary settings.